JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/papers/article2.md

 <img src="\images\article2\Fig6.jpg" alt=None/>

+***Fig. 6** The variations of soil enzyme activities across different soil aggregates by different cultivation periods.
+ACP, Ure, SuCr, CAT mean acid phosphatase, urease, sucrase and catalase.
+Different letters mean significant differences among cultivation periods (P < 0.05).*

 ### 3.6 Soil bacteria community composition

 Soil bacteria diversity increased with C. oleifera plantation (Fig. S4) and was significantly correlated with TN, AN, NH4+, O-P, Al-P, and Ure in LM (Fig. 7a), with SOM, AK, AP, O-P, Al-P, ACP, and SuCr in SM (Fig. 7b) and SOM, AK, AP, O-P, Al-P, ACP, Ure, SuCr, and CAT in Mi (Fig. 7c).
 Soil bacteria diversity was positively correlated with soil O-P, Al-P, and Fe-P content in LM aggregates but negatively correlated with soil O-P, Al-P, and Fe-P content in SM and Mi aggregates.

 <img src="\images\article2\Fig7.jpg" alt=None/>

+***Fig. 7** The correlation between soil environment factors and bacteria bacteria diversity in different soil aggregates (< 2mm, 2-0.25mm, >0.25mm).
+Each circle in the graph represents the correlation between two corresponding indicators in the horizontal and vertical directions.
+The intensity of color represents the size of the Pearson correlation coefficient, with green indicating a negative Pearson coefficient and orange indicating a positive Pearson coefficient.
+The results with significant differences (P values < 0.05) are shown with *P < 0.05, **P < 0.01, and *** P < 0.001.*

 The relationship between indicator OTUs and phosphorus fractions was investigated using TITAN, which is based on increases (z+) or decreases (z–) in the abundance of indicator OTUs (Fig. 8).
 The contents of Al-P, Fe-P, and O-P were mainly correlated with phyla Proteobacteria, Verrucomicrobia, and Chloroflexi, while that of Ca-P was mainly correlated with phyla Acidobacteria, Patescibacteria, and Proteobacteria (Fig. 8).
 The results indicate that different kinds of phosphorus fractions were regulated by different kinds of bacteria.

 <img src="\images\article2\Fig8.jpg" alt=None/>

+***Fig. 8** The relation of alteration in microbial operational taxonomic unit (OTU) abundance to soil phosphorus fractions content is presented by using the threshold indicator taxa analyses (TITAN).
+Each OTU is represented with subordinate phyla indicated by different colors, with filled symbols denoting a decline in abundance (z-) and open symbols indicating an increase in abundance (z+).*

 ### 3.7 Correlation between soil properties and phosphorus availability